Tokai University Hospital

 Department of Renal Endocrinology and Metabolism

-Some of the diseases treated in Department of Renal Endocrinology and Metabolism have been designated as specific diseases by the government and are eligible for medical assistance.
+Some of the diseases treated in Department of Renal Endocrinology and Metabolism are designated as intractable diseases by the government and are eligible for medical expense subsidies.

-Representative diseases in the kidney field include IgA nephropathy, polycystic kidney disease, Alport syndrome, rapidly progressive glomerulonephritis, antiglomerular basement membrane nephritis, primary nephrotic syndrome, primary membranoproliferative glomerulonephritis, purpura nephritis, IgG4-related disease, etc. These diseases are characterized by varying degrees of damage not only to the kidneys but also to various organs throughout the body, so early diagnosis through kidney biopsy and therapeutic intervention are important to improve symptoms.
+Representative diseases in the field of kidney disease include IgA nephropathy, polycystic kidney disease, Alport syndrome, rapidly progressive glomerulonephritis (such as ANCA-associated vasculitis), anti-glomerular basement membrane nephritis, primary nephrotic syndrome, primary membranoproliferative glomerulonephritis, Henoch-Schönlein purpura nephritis, and IgG4-related disease.
+These diseases are characterized by varying degrees of damage not only to the kidneys but also to various organs throughout the body, making appropriate diagnosis, including renal biopsy, and early therapeutic intervention crucial.

-Representative diseases in the endocrine field include pituitary ADH insufficiency, pituitary TSH hypersecretion, pituitary PRL hypersecretion, Cushing's disease, pituitary gonadotropin hypersecretion, pituitary growth hormone hypersecretion, anterior pituitary insufficiency, etc. These diseases cause symptoms due to abnormal hormone secretion, so treatment involves hormone replacement or hormone suppression.
+Representative endocrine disorders include pituitary ADH deficiency, pituitary TSH hypersecretion, pituitary PRL hypersecretion, Cushing's disease, pituitary gonadotropin hypersecretion, pituitary growth hormone hypersecretion (acromegaly), and anterior pituitary hypofunction.
+Since these disorders manifest as symptoms due to abnormal hormone secretion, hormone replacement therapy or hormone suppression therapy is used.

-Representative diseases in the field of diabetes include mitochondrial disease, familial hypercholesterolemia, etc. If left untreated, these diseases can damage various organs throughout the body to varying degrees, so it is important to diagnose them early and provide treatment appropriate to the condition.
+Representative diseases in the field of diabetes and metabolism include mitochondrial diseases and familial hypercholesterolemia (homozygous).
+Since these diseases can cause varying degrees of damage to various organs throughout the body if left untreated, early diagnosis and treatment tailored to the specific condition are crucial.

 dermatology